How to Get Rid of Dog Dandruff? – Itsaboutsdog

 Oatmeal Baths

-This is one of the most popular home remedies preferred by most dog owners throughout the whole world.
-This treatment works wonders in removing dandruff from dogs, and along with it, the making procedure of this remedy is straightforward.
+This is one of the most popular home remedies most dog owners prefer.
+This treatment works wonders in removing dandruff from dogs; along with it, the making procedure of this remedy is straightforward.

-You need to take one cup of finely ground uncooked oatmeal, half a cup of baking soda, and some water to use this remedy.
-Mix the ingredients thoroughly, rub them over your dog's wet coat, and let it rest for several minutes.
+It would help if you used this remedy to take one cup of finely ground uncooked oatmeal, half a cup of baking soda, and some water.
+Mix the ingredients thoroughly, rub them over your dog’s wet coat, and let it rest for several minutes.

 Feed a Healthy Diet